twhyntie/lolcat/README.md

 This is done for ease of use, as it matches the layout of the current test datasets.

-You can mimic the example test data set in the /data/ folder if you so wish in order to get started, but remember to add the "data/" to the beginning of the string specifying the path/directory of the data if done so.

 ##External libraries used